-Because neutron stars have been observed to exist in binaries, tidal deformations play a role in neutron star physics as well.
-A neutron star's response to a tidal force is largely dependent on its internal properties, including its oscillation modes \citep{1994MNRAS.270..611L}.
-Observations of tidally excited oscillation modes could shed light on the composition of neutron stars.
+Because neutron stars can exist in binaries, tidal deformations play a role in neutron star physics as well.
+A neutron star's response to tidal forces largely depends on its internal properties, including its oscillation modes \citep{1994MNRAS.270..611L}.
+Observations of tidally excited oscillation modes would probe the composition of neutron stars.

-In this work, we analyze neutron star ocean oscillations generated by dynamical tidal processes during interactions with other compact objects.
-We principally consider ocean tidal waves in compact binary inspirals where the tidal forces become resonant with neutron star oceans.
+In this work, we analyze neutron star ocean oscillations generated by the dynamical tide during interactions with other compact objects.
+We principally consider ocean tidal waves in compact binary inspirals, where tidal forces become resonant with neutron star oceans.
 We also investigate tidal waves from unbound neutron star encounters.
-We present models for neutron star oceans and investigate the amplitudes of tidal waves sustainable in these neutron star oceans.
-Ultimately, we consider emission that tidally excited neutron star oceans might produce, including electromagnetic flares and GW emission.
-All of our analysis is performed using Newtonian theory due to the exploratory and phenomenological nature of this study.
+We present models for neutron star oceans and investigate the size of tidal waves sustainable in these oceans.
+Ultimately, we consider astrophysical emission that tidally excited neutron star oceans might produce, including electromagnetic flares and GWs.
+We perform all of our analysis using Newtonian theory due to the exploratory and phenomenological nature of this study.

 We divide the paper into the following sections.
-In section \ref{sec:backgroundNS}, we present the background neutron star and equation of state models used, as well as introduce the three neutron star ocean models investigated.
-In section \ref{sec:OscModes}, we discuss the equations of motion for neutron star oscillations and determine the neutron star ocean oscillation modes for our ocean models.
-In section \ref{sec:Tides}, we discuss the tidal interaction that drives ocean waves and compute tidal wave properties for each of the oceans and orbital configurations considered.
+In section \ref{sec:backgroundNS}, we present the background neutron star model used, as well as introduce the three neutron star ocean models investigated.
+In section \ref{sec:OscModes}, we discuss the equations of motion for neutron star oscillations and determine the neutron star ocean oscillation modes for our models.
+In section \ref{sec:Tides}, we discuss the tidal interaction and compute tidal wave properties for each of the oceans and orbital configurations considered.
 In section \ref{sec:discussion}, we discuss our results and their consequences, including potential emission produced by neutron star ocean tidal waves.
 In section \ref{sec:conclusion}, we conclude.